emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <h4>How do I activate / de-activate your plugin?</h4>

 Please, read the guide here http://wordpress.org/plugins/e-mailit/installation

-<h4>I can't remove your plugin.
-Are you giving us a trouble plugin?</h4>

-It would be dumb and catastrophic for us, to develop a plugin which can not uninstall from the computer systems.
-After receiving a few support messages, on how to remove the plugin, have been revealed that the default un-installation procedure, isn't working for all, because when they installed the E-MAILiT button they had done it using the manual installation process.
-As a result, when they decided to un-install, they thought that by removing the plugin, it will also remove the javascript code which they had manually inserted in their websites.
-The result of this awkward situation is that those specific users are contacting with our support team, claiming that our plugin is a harmful malware, which leaves code behind, because they can not un-install it from their website.
-The only code that the plugin is going to position in a website, can be found here /wp-content/plugins/emailit directory, and there is no way for our plugin to work properly, if this folder has been deleted.
-We would like to inform, that our plugin is officially being accepted, after a thorough testing, from the WordPress Plugins Directory.
-Also, we don't write the un-uninstallation code of the plugin.
-This is an automated proccess through WordPress.
-After some threads to our support forum and a single private message via email, we wanted to put an end on this and finally to make it clear to any user, who tries to un-install with the wrong way our plugin.

 <h4>How do I link the Facebook Like Button or the Tweet Button to my pages?</h4>